 With the assistance of the da Vinci® Si Surgical System, the latest evolution in robotics technology, surgeons can perform a minimally invasive splenectomy with unmatched precision and control.
 This superior visualization and precision is ideally suited to the delicate dissection and control of multiple feeding blood vessels required in splenectomy.

-da Vinci splenectomy, which is offered at Good Samaritan Medical Center in Brockton, Mass., provides patients many potential benefits over traditional surgery, including:
+da Vinci splenectomy, which is offered at Good Samaritan Medical Center in Brockton, Massachusetts, provides patients many potential benefits over traditional surgery, including:

 Omar Kudsi, MD, specializes in a full range of laparoscopic and minimal invasive procedures, including robotics surgery.
 Dr. Kudsi attended the University of Aleppo in Syria and was an exchange student at Harvard Medical School during his last year there.
 He also holds a Master of Business Administration from the Lebow College of Business at Drexel University in Philadelphia, and also received a diploma in laparoscopic surgery from Strasbourg University in France, where he was a visiting Fellow.